infiniwave/infiniwave/README.md

 I'm open to collaborating on projects.
 Please contact me at infiniwave@nextflow.cloud.

-I'm primarily learning Rust for its practicality.
+I'm currently learning Rust for its practicality, flexibility, and speed.
 I have been learning about C# since I was very young in 2016 as I was trying to make a desktop app on Windows.
 I now primarily use TypeScript since I learned JavaScript in 2019 attempting to make Discord bots.
 I have now moved on to make full-stack apps using technologies such as Tailwind CSS, React/Preact, MongoDB, Express, Node, and now Rust.

 <!--